Trial of Benjamin Netanyahu: United States

-On 26 June 2025, United States President Donald Trump said Netanyahu's trial should be cancelled, stating that "Bibi Netanyahu's trial should be CANCELLED, IMMEDIATELY, or a Pardon given to a Great Hero, who has done so much for the State" after the Iran–Israel war.
-On the following day, Jerusalem District Court rejected Netanyahu's request to delay the trial testimony regardless of Trump request, citing that the request "does not present a detailed basis or reason that might justify canceling evidentiary hearings".
+On 26 June 2025, United States President Donald Trump said Netanyahu's trial should be canceled, stating that "Bibi Netanyahu's trial should be CANCELLED, IMMEDIATELY, or a Pardon given to a Great Hero, who has done so much for the State" after the Twelve-Day War.
+On the following day, the Jerusalem District Court rejected Netanyahu's request to delay the trial testimony regardless of Trump's request, citing that the request "does not present a detailed basis or reason that might justify canceling evidentiary hearings".
+Trump repeatedly called on Israeli president Isaac Herzog to pardon Netanyahu, including during his address to the Knesset in October 2025, and wrote a letter to Herzog in November 2025 once again requesting a pardon for Netanyahu.
+In February 2026, Trump called Herzog "disgraceful for not giving it" and said "he should be ashamed of himself" and that "the people of Israel should really shame him", prompting Herzog's office and various Israeli politicians to push back, with Herzog's office stating "Israel is a sovereign state governed by the rule of law.
+Contrary to the impression created by President Trump's remarks, President Herzog has not yet made any decision on this matter".